JoshJansenVanVuren/apache-beam-pipelines/README.md

 `biostats.csv` is the input file

+The functionality of this project will run similarly to that of the tutorial provided by [Google Cloud](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-java-maven).

 1. Clone the code to your local machine.
+2. Setup a Google Cloud Project `{PROJECT-ID}`.
+There are a few authentication processes that need to happen to,
+3. Setup a Bucket to store output data `{BUCKET-ID}`
-2. Setup a Pub/Sub to listen to
+4. Setup a Pub/Sub Topic to listen to `{INPUT-TOPIC}`
-3. Setup a Pub/Sub to output to
+5. Setup a Pub/Sub Topic to output to `{OUTPUT-TOPIC-FOR-INVALID-RECORDS}` and `{OUTPUT-TOPIC-FOR-VALID-RECORDS}`
-4. Use the following Maven command
+6. Use the following Maven command through the command line (this starts the DataFlow stream)
 ```
 mvn  -Pdataflow-runner compile exec:java \
       -Dexec.mainClass=org.ambrite.josh.bioStatsPipe \